 Does CreditAssociates have control of my savings?

 No, you are in complete and sole control of your savings.
-When you agree to settle an account, your payment to a creditor will be funded through your Special Purpose Savings Account based on your authorization.
+When you agree to settle an account, the payment to a creditor will be funded through your Special Purpose Savings Account based on your authorization.